cfengine/documentation/resources/additional-topics/file-content.markdown

 determine the outcome of a file we have to adopt either a fully deterministic approach, or live with a partial approximation.

-Some approaches to file editing try to `know' the intended format of a file, by hardcoding it.
+Some approaches to file editing try to _know_ the intended format of a file, by hardcoding it.
 If the file then fails to follow this format, the algorithms might break.
 CFEngine gives you generic tools to be able to handle files in any line-based format, without the need to hard-code specialist knowledge about file